meshmixer/mm-api/README.md

 To build API packages from scratch, run the top-level build_python_distrib.bat file.
 This will require Visual Studio 2012 to be installed on your machine.
-The output API wrapper will be copied to \distrib\python
+The output API wrapper will be copied to \distrib\python.
+On OSX, run the top-level script build_python_distrib.sh, which will produce an output API wrapper in \distrib\python_osx

-If you received a .zip file, then \distrib\python may already exist.
+If you received a .zip file, then \distrib\python and \python_osx may already exist.
-In this case you do not need Visual Studio, simply a Python 2.7 interpreter.
+In this case you do not need Visual Studio or XCode, simply a Python 2.7 interpreter.

 C++ Details